OGraffeuille/RaspberryPi-Microscope/Readme.md

 The BackGroundSubbThread code is used for image subtraction.
 It is called within the cameraLibClient library, and may also be called from the bash command-line.
-To perform background subtraction on a video file, run the command (and remove the brackets):
+To perform background subtraction on a video file by command-line, run the command (and remove the brackets):

 	./BackGroundSubbThread -vid <Video filename> thresh_p thresh_m